Competition Law and Policy

 Orders ii

-– If not accepted: combination shall be deemed to have appreciable adverse effect on competition
+– If not accepted: combination shall be deemed to have appreciable adverse effect

 – Combination shall not take effect